 Technorama can be easily reached by public transport, by car or by bus.
-Free parking is available for cars and buses.
+Parking is available for cars and buses (CHF 5/day).

 Take advantage of reduced rates with the RailAway combined-ticket offers for school trips.